krishnazoro/htmlcss/css/instruction.md

-p:: dont seperate the p and colon.
+1. p:: dont seperate the p and colon.
+2. the shape of css to learn css shapes.